doncandela/mgah/mgah.md

   $ sudo apptainer build "$SIFS"/m4p.sif m4p.def
   ```

 - While the container `m4p.sif` can be built as above without a Conda environment in which MPI is installed, to run the container **MPI must be installed outside the container**.
-This is because, as shown in examples below, MPI outside the container will be used to run multiple copies of the container on separate cores and to handle communication between these copies.
+This is because, as shown in examples below, MPI outside the container is used to run multiple copies of the container on separate cores and to handle communication between these copies.
 It will work to activate the environment **`m4p`** with OpenMPI and other packages [described above]() before running the container, but this environment contains things that are not needed outside the container (`mpi4py`, `numpy`...).
-Here we make a simpler environment **`ompi`** that includes only OpenMPI and Python (so pip could be used to install additional things in this enviroment):
+Here we make a simpler environment **`ompi`** that includes only OpenMPI and Python (so pip could be used to install additional things in this environment):

   ```
   $ conda deactivate